MovingZ/render-engine/README.md

 A simple renderer.

-To build and run on *nix systems:
+To build and run on *nix systems (macOS / Linux / FreeBSD):

 ```
 mkdir cmake-build